-Why waitingforcode.com ?
-When I was thinking about the domain name for this blog, I was listening my favorite playlist too.
-Suddenly, an refrain repeating "waiting for" interested me.
-It was a fragment of Red Hot Chili Peppers song "By the way".
-Because "waiting for..." plays well with the leitmotif of this blog (learn theory before waiting for code proof), I decided to adopt it as the domain name.
+Let's end this page with the answer to the question "why waitingforcode.com ?"
+When I was thinking about the domain name for this blog, I was listening to my favorite playlist.
+Suddenly, a refrain repeating "waiting for" caught my attention.
+It was the fragment of Red Hot Chili Peppers song "By the way".
+Because "waiting for..." plays well with the leitmotif of this blog which is "learn theory and wait for the code proof", I decided to adopt it as the domain name.